We provide comprehensive advice regarding all areas of Australian immigration law.

-The short answer to this is that you may not need an immigration lawyer depending on your personal situation and circumstances.
+The short answer is that you may not require an immigration lawyer depending on your personal situation and circumstances.

 However, the more appropriate response to this question is that immigration law, like most areas of the Australian legal system, can be complex and difficult to navigate, comprehend and analyse for most non-trained or experienced individuals.
 A reputable immigration lawyer should be able to quickly identify your issues and provide you with clear advice with regard to your prospects.
-An immigration lawyer is also able to assist with appeals to the Federal Circuit Court of Australia (FCCA), the Federal Court of Australia (FCA) and the High Court of Australia (HCA), something that migration agents may not be able to assist with.
+An immigration lawyer is also able to assist with appeals to the the Federal Court of Australia (FCA) and the High Court of Australia (HCA), something that migration agents may not be able to assist with.

 Like any legal matter, we suggest that it is best to have an experienced, qualified professional by your side to guide you through the process and ensure you have the best chance for success.
 To put this in perspective, most Australian visas have significant lodgement fees (sometimes 10’s of thousands of dollars for family applications) and refusal can impact your capacity to apply for further visas in Australia (see s 48).
 Given the high cost and risk, it may be more cost effective to initially pay for the advice of engage a lawyer to walk you through the process to avoid adverse ramifications later down the track.